Contributors Dropdown icon

 It’s also an important metric to track to see if and how the dynamic is changing in the auction for a certain keyword.

-Maybe a new competitor has started putting large budgets into certain auctions, which lowers your search impression share.
+Maybe a new competitor has started putting large budgets into certain auctions, which lowers your impression share.
 Or an old competitor has decreased their bidding, which gives you a higher share.
 This would not be possible to track by looking at the standard Google Ads reports alone where search impression share offers a great additional tool.

 What search impression share should I aim for?